 UK-based digital platform Lickd has secured a £1.7 million Series A funding round from a group of investors.

 SI Partners advised Lickd during the negotiations.
-Investors include: BMG in a deal that will provide access to 3 million songs pre-cleared for social video use, and Pink Floyd’s Nick Mason and the Pentland Group.
+The round was led by Pink Floyd’s Nick Mason and the Pentland Group and ties in with several label partnerships.
+Amongst others, Lickd has entered into a deal with BMG that will provide access to 3 million songs pre-cleared for social video use.

 We’re delighted we’ve closed our Series A round and equally so with the investors we have been able to secure.
 Getting the funding means that Lickd can scale not just its software and team but also its marketing and business development efforts to help bring Video Creators and the Music Industry the solutions they need to align effectively.
 SI Partners were integral to that raise and proved a fantastic guiding hand in the process and we benefited greatly from their counsel, guidance and network.
 It was a pleasure working with them.